First Battle of Tapae (Domitian's War)(87)

 - The First Battle of Tapae (Domitian's War) took place in 87.
 86–87 AD.

-- Who won the First Battle of Tapae (Domitian's War)?
+- What was the outcome of the First Battle of Tapae (Domitian's War)?

 - The Dacia were victorious against the Roman Empire.